edelveart/TypeScriptTonnetz/README.md

 It emerged as a development branch to contribute to Miika Alonen's phenomenal ZiffersJS project.

 ## Features implemented

+Transformations and functions follow the edge flip between triangles and geometries (so far), so they maintain two common notes (not necessarily voice-leading considerations).
+In other words, diferent Tonnetz Spaces follow the voice-leading spaces geometry of the conventional Tonnetz.

 * [x] PRL functions
 * [x] HexaCycles
 * [x] OctaCycles